 Office of the United States Trade Representative.

-Pursuant to Section 205(b) of the Dominican Republic—Central America—United States Free Trade Agreement Implementation Act (the Act), the United States Trade Representative (USTR) is providing notice of his determination that El Salvador is an eligible country for purposes of retroactive duty treatment as provided in Section 205 of the Act.
+Pursuant to Section 205(b) of the Dominican Republic—Central America—United States Free Trade Agreement Implementation Act (the Act), the United States Trade Representative (USTR) is providing notice of her determination that the Dominican Republic is an eligible country for purposes of retroactive duty treatment as provided in Section 205 of the Act.

-Inquiries may be mailed, delivered, or faxed to Abiola Heyliger, Director of Textile Trade Policy, Office of the United States Trade Representative, 600 17th Street, NW., Washington, DC 20508, fax number, (202) 395-5639.Start Further Info
+Inquiries may be mailed, delivered, or faxed to Robert A. Carrigg, Director of Textile Trade Policy, Office of the United States Trade Representative, 600 17th Street, NW., Washington, DC 20508, fax number, (202) 395-5639.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-Pursuant to Section 205(b) of the Act, I have determined that El Salvador will provide an equivalent benefit for textile or apparel goods of the United States within the meaning of Article 3.20 of the CAFTA-DR. I therefore determine that El Salvador is an eligible country for purposes of Section 205 of the Act.Start Signature
+Pursuant to Section 205(b) of the Act, I have determined that the Dominican Republic will provide an equivalent benefit for textile or apparel goods of the United States within the meaning of Article 3.20 of the CAFTA-DR. I therefore determine that the Dominican Republic is an eligible country for purposes of Section 205 of the Act.Start Signature

 U.S. Trade Representative.